 As you can see from the chart above, Roostermoney can also technically be used for free if you stick to the virtual tracker plan.

-Just note that this plan uses either virtual currency or stars and not real money.
+Just note that this plan uses virtual currency or stars, not real money.

 Gohenry Vs Hyperjar